Syedaaneesa/Auto-Rehab/README.md

 **Live Website:** [https://www.autorehabglobal.com/](https://www.autorehabglobal.com/)

-This custom WordPress website was developed for Auto Rehab Global, a premium auto repair and restoration service.
-The goal was to build a sleek, high-performance, and visually compelling platform that highlights their expertise in vehicle restoration, repair, and customization.
+This tailored WordPress website was created for Auto Rehab Global, a high-end automotive repair and restoration company.
+The objective was to deliver a sleek, fast, and visually striking platform that effectively showcases their expertise in vehicle restoration, repairs, and custom automotive services.

 ---